-We also provide services such as spaying or neutering for animals who would otherwise reproduce and bring thousands more animals into miserable and often deadly conditions.
+We also offer spaying and neutering surgeries for animals who would otherwise reproduce and bring many more animals into a life of misery.

 Learn more about SNIP (Spay and Neuter Immediately, Please) services and fees, or sponsor a surgery for a dog or cat.

 CAP staff and volunteers also transport animals to local veterinarians, provide water and food to dogs with empty bowls, loosen collars that have grown too tight, and supply tangle-free running lines for dogs hopelessly wrapped in chains.
 They rescue injured and dying animals and capture skittish strays who have been given up on by other agencies.
 CAP staffers also counsel animal guardians on proper care, such as always allowing companion animals to live inside the house with their families, and help people make that transition whenever possible.